whitman-books-online/whitman-books-online/README.md

 2018.

 ### Documentation
-For those curious about the development process, including:
- * Meeting notes
- * How the API works
+For those wanting to know more about:
+ * Our Privacy Policy
- * The mistakes we made along the way
+ * The Development Process
- * Or anything else...
+ * How to use Whitman Books Online
+ * And other stuff

 Please see our [ReadtheDocs.io](http://whitman-books-online-documentation.readthedocs.io/en/latest/) site.

 ### Code Quality

 #### Python

-##### Style

 For our Python code we are conforming to the [pep8](https://www.python.org/dev/peps/pep-0008/) style-guide.

 Tests can be run using [pycodestyle](http://pycodestyle.pycqa.org/en/latest/index.html), in order to find style mistakes.